 |10:15 am||Evaluating the Financial Contribution of Academic Programs|

-Speaker(s):All universities struggle with program creep and related resource allocation issues.
-This presentation explores an independent comprehensive institution’s efforts to create a model that calculates the financial contribution of each academic program.
-In the analysis, revenues are assigned and costs are allocated at the program level to reflect how well each covers its own expense at various levels of responsibility.
-The goal of the effort is to advise academic affairs in its resource allocation and program portfolio management efforts.
+Speaker(s):Explore an independent comprehensive institution’s efforts to address program creep—and its related resource allocation issues—by creating a model that calculates the financial contribution of each academic program.
+The model assigns revenues and allocates costs at the program level to reflect how well each covers its expenses at various levels of responsibility.
+The information is used to advise academic affairs about resource allocation and program portfolio management.

 Ross Koenig, Rochester Institute of Technology

 Speaker(s):How should a university manage its carry-forward balances?
-This question can be difficult, especially in decentralized environments or after multiple years of budget cuts Within a highly decentralized environment, UC Davis has adopted guidance that allows it to calculate and understand carry-forward balances, identify obligations against these balances, establish a prudent carry-forward margin, build balance discussions into its annual budget process, and make more informed and strategic decisions as a result.
-Hear how strong leadership and motivation, solid analysis and a process that engaged campus units strengthened central over sight while giving fiscal units the flexibility they need.
+Within a highly decentralized environment, UC Davis has adopted guidance that allows it to calculate and understand carry-forward balances, identify obligations against these balances, establish a prudent carry-forward margin, build balance discussions into its annual budget process, and make more informed and strategic decisions.
+Hear how strong leadership and motivation, solid analysis, and a process that engaged campus units strengthened central oversight while giving fiscal units needed flexibility.